 Data from DPS indicate the continued limited usage of ASR.
 Figure 4 provides information on the overall number of inmates receiving ASR sentences since implementation of the sentencing option.
-The number of inmates receiving ASR sentences decreased from CY 2017 to CY 2018 (from 112 to 92 respectively) and is similar to the number of inmates receiving an ASR sentence in CY 2015.
-The offense class composition of ASR sentences has been fairly consistent over the past few years.
-Half of offenders (50%) receiving ASR sentences were sentenced in Class D and Class E for their most serious offense.
+The number of inmates receiving ASR sentences increased from CY 2018 to CY 2019 (from 92 to 147 respectively) and is similar to the number of inmates receiving an ASR sentence in CY 2012.
+Half of offenders (50%) receiving ASR sentences were sentenced in Class D and Class H for their most serious offense.
 However, the most serious offense may not be the offense for which ASR was imposed.

-Note: Overall prison entries for CY 2018 are reduced due to inmates in county jails waiting for transfer to the state prison system.
-On December 31, 2018, there were 866 inmates backlogged in county jails.
+Note: Overall prison entries for CY 2019 are affected by the number of inmates in county jails waiting for transfer to the state prison system.
+On December 31, 2019, there were 957 inmates backlogged in county jails.
 SOURCE: NC Department of Public Safety, Division of Adult Correction and Juvenile Justice

-Data on ASR usage by county of conviction indicate that ASR has been used in 73 of the 100 counties in the state since CY 2012.
-In CY 2018, it was used in 37 counties, with 5 counties accounting for 37% (or 34) of inmates receiving an ASR sentence.
+Data on ASR usage by county of conviction indicate that ASR has been used in 78 of the 100 counties in the state since CY 2012.
+In CY 2019, it was used in 43 counties, with 5 counties accounting for 61% (or 56) of inmates receiving an ASR sentence.

-In CY 2018, 117 inmates with an ASR sentence exited prison.
-DPS data indicate that the majority (86%) were released at their ASR date (i.e., after serving their reduced minimum sentence length).
+In CY 2019, 162 inmates with an ASR sentence exited prison.
+DPS data indicate that the majority (88%) were released at their ASR date (i.e., after serving their reduced minimum sentence length).